sanskrit/learnsanskrit.org/content/vyakarana/subanta/vibhakti.md

 }

-Suppose the verb in our sentence is {s gacchati} ("goes"). {s gacchati} is in {s kartari prayoga}, so it expresses the {s kAraka} of {s kartR}. {s gacchati}
-does not express any information about the {s karma}, so we can apply rule 2.3.2 and create a valid sentence:
+Suppose the verb in our sentence is {s gacchati} ("goes"). {s gacchati} is in {s kartari prayoga}, which means that expresses the {s kAraka} of {s kartR}. {s gacchati} does not express any information about the {s karma}, so we can apply rule 2.3.2 and create a valid sentence:

 {ex